canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     - A two-digit hex code, representing an MBR partition type identifier.

-    - A two-digit hex code, followed by a comma, followed by a GUID.
-This is used to define a partition in a way that it can be reused with a partition-scheme of either MBR or GPT without modification.

 id
     (*optional*) The partition ID.
 This field takes one of three formats:

     - A GUID, representing a value used as a GPT partition type identifier.

     - A two-digit hex code, representing an MBR partition type identifier.

-    - A two-digit hex code, followed by a comma, followed by a GUID.
-This is used to define a partition in a way that it can be reused with a partition-scheme of either MBR or GPT without modification.

 filesystem
     (*optional*) Type of the filesystem to use.
 Legal values are ``ext4``